-To help limit the spread of the COVID-19, Collingwood Neighbourhood House has closed all locations until further notice.
+To help limit the spread of the COVID-19, Collingwood Neighbourhood House has closed all locations to the public until further notice.
+Staff are responding to phone calls and emails.
 We will miss you and we hope that we all get through this challenging time as soon as possible, so that we can get back to reducing the social distances between us, not extending them.

 For details on our continuing programs and services, please read below.
 Please continue to visit this page or follow us on Facebook for updates.

 CNH is proud to serve as one of the lead HUB agencies for the ‘Safe Seniors, Strong Communities’ initiative funded by United Way.
 We will be extending our non medical services for seniors including grocery shopping, friendly check ins, and meal delivery.

 Seniors in Vancouver in need of assistance during COVID-19 should dial 2-1-1 to be connected to their nearest HUB agency.
 ‘Safe Seniors, Strong Communities’ means once a senior calls bc211, they will be connected with a volunteer who can help them.
 Let’s help keep seniors in our community safe.
 Call 2-1-1 to volunteer or visit bc211.ca to sign up.